Freight Train Derailed In Russia By explosive Device - UrduPoint

 Separately, officials said power lines had been blown up in northern Russia, which the FSB security service called an "act of sabotage".

-The apparent attacks came a day after a Ukrainian strike killed four people in a Russian village in the Bryansk region and as Kyiv prepared for a widely expected counter-offensive.
+The apparent attacks came a day after a Ukrainian strike killed four people in a Russian village in the Bryansk region and as Kyiv prepares for a widely expected counter-offensive.

 "An unidentified explosive device went off, as a result of which a locomotive of a freight train derailed," Bryansk governor Alexander Bogomaz said on Telegram.